mksfernando/myAppSample/README.md

 # MYApp
-This is a Sample App for Testing
+## This is a Sample App for Testing
+Updated by clone